setaman/vue-ellipse-progress/README.md

 ```html
 <vue-ellipse-progress :progress="progress"/>
 ```
 The **[`progress`](#progress)** is the only required property.
-However, in order to created unique circles that match your design needs, you can use all the properties explained below.
+However, in order to create unique circles that match your design needs, you can use all the properties explained below.

 This table below provides a quick overview over all available options.
-To gain more information in generell and conserning the creation of exclusive circles please read below the table.
+To gain more information in general and concerning the creation of exclusive circles please read below the table.

 > :grey_exclamation: Also make sure to check **[slot options](#slot-options)**